 Do you like waterfalls?
 The Bash Bish Falls is the highest single-drop waterfall in Massachusetts.
-If you made it here, you are about two and a half hour west from Boston and almost in the neighboring state New York.
+If you made it here, you are about two and a half-hour west from Boston and almost in the neighboring state New York.
 Hiking, picnicking, exploring the nearby Mt.
-Washington State Park or visit the Taconic State Park by crossing the border to New York.
-This is a paradise for nature lovers.
+Washington State Park, or visit the Taconic State Park by crossing the border to New York.
+It´s is a paradise for nature lovers.

 14. Mohawk Trail

-The Mohawk Trail is known as the first scenic road in New England which was first opened 1914 It consists of 50,000 acres of state parks and forests, and is great vacation alternative.
-Especially, during the time of the “Indian Summer,” you will find breathtaking views and opportunities to watch the fall foliage.
+The Mohawk Trail is known as the first scenic road in New England which was first opened in 1914.
+It consists of 50,000 acres of state parks and forests and is a great vacation alternative.
+Notably, during the time of the “Indian Summer,” you will find breathtaking views and opportunities to watch the fall foliage.

 The trail follows a historic Native American footpath that connected Connecticut and Hudson River Valleys.
 Today it is part of the U.S. 2, one of the oldest highways of the US and leads you to traditional churches and other architectural and natural wonders, like the Bridge of Flowers, or the Glacial Potholes in Shelburne Falls.
 In my opinion, the potholes are a bit more interesting than the Bridge of Flowers, but hey, I never was that close with flowers.